p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <i>Pro Tip :- <br>
  #Select a combination of features for your MVP and describe each to build an overall picture of the recommended product</i>

-<u>Roadmap (optional)</u><br>
-You can also share a contingency plan and chart a rough roadmap of the product.
-Based on the success of your MVP (i.e. recommended solution), you can include the rest of the features from your solution list in your roadmap <i>(Step 6)</i>.
-Have instrumentation, do A/B testing, take customer feedback and if possible share product vision.

-<u>Tradeoffs</u><br>
+<u>Tradeoffs/Risks</u><br>
 Highlight pros/cons and the risks of the recommended solution.
 Think of the edge-cases and negative user flows.
 In real world, the biggest risk for any new product is the lack of data and customer research.
+E.g. while building product for kids, adults should also be able to use the product in regular ways or what if some people trick the system/user flow or don't find it interesting

 	KEY TRADEOFFS :-
 	Cannibalization, customer satisfaction, overuse, safety, integrity, privacy, disparity, opportunity cost of another customer segment/ pain point/ geography

+<u>Roadmap (optional)</u><br>
+You can also share a contingency plan and chart a rough roadmap of the product.
+Based on the success of your MVP (i.e. recommended solution), you can include features from your solution list in your roadmap or add additonal ones like gamification.
+You can explain go to market (GTM) stratgey, share product vision and how you can iterate by having instrumentation,  A/B testing, taking customer feedback and observing how users are actually using it.

 <p style="color: #EA2F65"> <b>9) Success Metrics</b></p>